 Join Yale botanist Michael Donoghue for some spring botanizing.
-The Neck River Uplands support an assortment of flora, from the trees and shrubs on the rocky plateaus to the ferns and mosses near the streams that flow into the Neck River.
+Rockland Preserve supports a unique collection of wildflowers as well as an assortment of flora, from the trees and shrubs on the rocky plateaus to the ferns and mosses near the streams.
 Waterproof footwear is recommended.
 No dogs, please.
-Meet at the trailhead on Princess Drive.

 Join nationally recognized wildlife artist and birder Mike DiGiorgio for a spring nature walk with an emphasis on birds.
 With its location along the Hammonasset River, the Rettich Preserve is an excellent site to spot waterfowl and migrant songbirds.
 Binoculars are recommended.
 This will be a quiet hike, since we’ll be locating birds with their calls.
 No dogs, please.
 Meet by the parking area at 274 River Road.